chrisguttandin/fast-unique-numbers/README.md

 [![version](https://img.shields.io/npm/v/fast-unique-numbers.svg?style=flat-square)](https://www.npmjs.com/package/fast-unique-numbers)

 This module is meant to create unique numbers within a given [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) or [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
 To achieve that as fast as possible the resulting set of numbers will only contain integers.
-For as long as possible only small integers will be used.
-This is a special integer representation that [V8](https://v8.dev) uses to store integers more efficiently.
+Additionally only small integers will be used for as long as possible.
+Small integers can be stored more efficiently by JavaScript engines like [SpiderMonkey](https://spidermonkey.dev/) or [V8](https://v8.dev).

-To verify the expected perfomance benefit an expectation test is used to make sure small integers do actually perform better.
-A complementary test is used to make sure the perfomance gain achieved in Chromium based browsers and Node.js is not negated by causing unexpected behavior when running in Firefox.
+To verify the expected perfomance benefit an expectation test is used to make sure small integers do actually perform better in Chromium based browsers, Firefox and when using Node.js.

 ## Usage